-4.2.1.2 Other Board Committees
+4.2.3 Other Board Committees

-The Remuneration Committee met four times during the reporting period.
+The Remuneration and Personnel Committee met three times during the reporting period.
 All members attended all meetings.
 The CEO, HR Manager and Finance Manager were also in attendance.
 Some elements of meetings were held in closed session, attended only by the members and CEO.
-These discussed the proposals for a new organisational structure.
+The committee discussed the proposals for a new organisational structure and for an independent review of pay policy.
 In addition, members considered, by written procedure, proposals for senior appointments, out of committee.
 All such appointments were formally ratified at the following meeting.
-The Committee recommended a cost of living pay increase of 1% for 2020-21 that was retrospectively approved by TEO and implemented by Strategic Investment Board Ltd in March 2022.
-The Committee also oversaw the organisation's response to Covid-19, including the mitigation of risks arising from the Covid-19 pandemic.
+The Committee recommended a cost of living pay increase of 1% for 2021-22 that was retrospectively approved by TEO and implemented by Strategic Investment Board Ltd in December 2022.

-4.2.1.3 Board Effectiveness
+4.2.3.1 Board Effectiveness